python-useful-helpers/exec-helpers/README.rst

     )

 Key is a main connection key (always tried first) and keys are alternate keys.
-Key filename is afilename or list of filenames with keys, which should be loaded.
+Key filename is a filename or list of filenames with keys, which should be loaded.
 Passphrase is an alternate password for keys, if it differs from main password.
 If main key now correct for username - alternate keys tried, if correct key found - it became main.
 If no working key - password is used and None is set as main key.